-As from next year, important changes in the area of privacy legislation will be implemented.
-New European legislation, the EU General Data Protection Regulation (GDPR), will take effect at that time, on 28 May 2018 to be precise, two years after the regulation was published in the Official Journal of the European Union.
+Important changes in the area of privacy legislation will be implemented.
+New European legislation, the EU General Data Protection Regulation (GDPR), will take effect at that time, on 25 May 2018 to be precise, two years after the regulation was published in the Official Journal of the European Union.
 This regulation will apply throughout the EU and entail a number of changes that have an impact on all businesses in the EU.
 We have closely studied the regulation and listed the most important changes for you.

 More rights for all parties involved